kremrik/python-template/README.md

 # map-ops
-A simple, but high-powered, module for operating on dictionaries and mapping types
+A simple, but high-powered, module for operating on dictionaries

 ### Examples
 `map-ops` exposes three functions: `diff`, `put`, and `cut`.
-Take a look at the examples below for use with Python dictionaries.
-Other mapping-type objects are also supported, so look at [the examples](examples) for a more detailed demo.
+It's easiest to understand through examples, take a look below!

 ```python
 from map_ops import diff, put, cut